Understanding Hormonal Crosstalk in Arabidopsis Root Development via Emulation and History Matching: Methods

 \subsubsection{1 Dimensional Example}

 In this section we demonstrate emulation techniques on a simple one-dimensional example.
 We will suppose that we wish to emulate the simple function $ \simulatorx = 0.1x + \cos(x) $ in the range $ [0, \frac{11\pi}{3}] $, where we treat $ x $ as a rate parameter that we wish to learn about, and $ \simulatorx $ as a chemical concentration that we could measure.
-We assume an emulator of the form given by equation (\ref{emulator2}) with covariance structure given by equation (\ref{Cov}).
-We assume a zero mean function and that $ \sigma^2_u = 0.5 $, $ \theta =1.5 $ and $ \sigma^2_w = 0 $.
-We also specify a prior expectation $ E[f(x)] = 0 $.
-Having specified our prior beliefs, we then use the update rules given by equations (\ref{Exp}) and (\ref{Var}) to obtain the adjusted expectation $E_{D}[f(x)]$ and variance $Var_{D}[f(x)]$ for $ f(x) $.
+We assume an emulator of the form given by Equation (\ref{emulator2}) with covariance structure given by Equation (\ref{Cov}).
+We assume a zero mean function, that is, $ g^T(x)\beta = 0 $, and that $ \sigma^2_u = 0.5 $, $ \theta =1.5 $ and $ \sigma^2_w = 0 $.
+We also specify a prior expectation $ \expectation[f(x)] = 0 $.
+Having specified our prior beliefs, we then use the update rules given by Equations (\ref{Exp}) and (\ref{Var}) to obtain the adjusted expectation $\expectation_{D}[f(x)]$ and variance $\variance_{D}[f(x)]$ for $ f(x) $.
 The results of this emulation process are shown in the left panel of Figure \ref{1DEmEx}.
-The blue lines represent the emulator expectation $ E_{D}[f(x)]$ of the simulator output for the test points.
-The red lines represent the emulator mean $\pm 3$ emulator standard deviations, given as $ E_{D}[f(x)] \pm 3\sqrt{Var_{D}[f(x)] } $.
+The blue lines represent the emulator expectation $ \expectation_{D}[f(x)]$ of the simulator output for the test points.
+The red lines represent the emulator mean $\pm 3$ emulator standard deviations, given as $ \expectation_{D}[f(x)] \pm 3\sqrt{\variance_{D}[f(x)] } $, these being bounds for a 95\% credible interval, following Pukelsheim's $ 3 \sigma $ rule \citep{3SR}, \ian{which states that at least 95\% of the probability mass of any unimodal continuous distribution will lie within $ \pm 3 $ standard deviations of the mean, regardless of asymmetry or skew}.
 By comparison with the right panel of Figure \ref{1DEmEx}, we can see that the emulator estimates the simulator output well, with some uncertainty.
-We note that we would not expect such large emulator uncertainty on such a smooth function as this, but have deliberately ensured that there is a large uncertainty for illustrative purposes, and in particular to highlight the effects of additional runs on reducing emulator uncertainty in the continuation of this example in the section \emph{History Matching}.
+We note that we would not expect such large emulator uncertainty on such a smooth function as this, but have deliberately ensured that there is a large uncertainty for illustrative purposes, and in particular to highlight the effects of additional runs on reducing emulator uncertainty in the continuation of this example in Section \ref{HM}.